 Common Uses: Veneer, plywood, furniture, cabinetry, flooring, boatbuilding, musical instruments, turned objects, and other small wooden specialty items.

-Comments: Also grouped with Makore is Tieghemella africana, sometimes called Douka.
+Comments: Also grouped with makore is Tieghemella africana, sometimes called douka.
 Both woods are used interchangeably.
-Makore is sometimes used in place of African Mhaogany (Khaya spp.), and has been sold under the trade name Cherry Mahogany, though the wood is not closely related to any of the species or genera in the mahogany (Meliaceae) family.
+Makore is sometimes used in place of African mahogany (Khaya spp.), and has been sold under the trade name cherry mahogany, though the wood is not closely related to any of the species or genera in the mahogany (Meliaceae) family.

 Images: Drag the slider up/down to toggle between raw and finished wood.
 There’s also a second sample with curly figure.